 5.1 Legal Implications.

-The Safety of Sports Grounds Act 1975 requires the Council to issue a safety certificate for a designated sports ground in its area containing such terms and conditions as it feels necessary or expedient to secure reasonable safety at that sports ground.
-The terms and conditions may require alterations or additions to the sports ground and the certificate must contain certain matters such as a plan, capacities, means of access and exit etc.
+The Safety of Sports Grounds Act 1975 (as amended) places on the Council a duty to determine an application for a Safety Certificate for a designated sports ground in its area containing such terms and conditions as it feels necessary or expedient to secure reasonable safety at that sports ground.
+The terms and conditions may require alterations or additions to the sports ground and the Certificate must contain certain matters such as a plan, capacities, means of access and exit etc.

-The certificate may be amended or replaced by the Council if it feels that it is appropriate.
-The Council is under a statutory duty to inspect the ground periodically and to act in accordance with Guidance given by the Secretary of State (the Green Guide).
-The Green Guide does not attempt to provide a universal standard for existing grounds and deviations from it are acceptable provided that they are both necessary and reasonable.
-The Guidance does however require that any deviations from it should be listed in the safety certificate together with the reasons why those deviations are acceptable.
+The Certificate may be amended or replaced by the Council if it feels that it is appropriate.
+The Council is under a statutory duty to inspect the ground annually.

+The Green Guide is guidance issued by the Department for Culture, Media and Sport.
+It has no statutory force and has advisory status.
+It does not attempt to provide a universal standard for existing grounds and deviations from it are acceptable provided that they are both necessary and reasonable.
+The Guidance does however require that any deviations from it should be listed in the Safety Certificate together with the reasons why those deviations are acceptable.
 The proposals outlined in the recommendations therefore appear to be within the Council's powers.